Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Data and Observations

-For our dimming CL-AGN subsample selection, we required that objects exhibit broad-line emission in an earlier, AGN-dominated ``bright'' spectrum from legacy SDSS data \cite[DR16;][]{Ahumada20_DR16, Lyke20_DR16Q}, and later show a host-dominated ``dim'' spectrum as captured by SDSS-V (BOSS pipeline v6.2.1; \citealt{Bolton12, Dawson13}; S. Morrison et al. in prep), in which the AGN emission has faded and the object was identified as a CL-AGN (see \citealt{Zeltyn24} for details of the identification and selection procedure).
-The dim-state spectrum had to be bright enough for spectroscopy with sufficiently high signal-to-noise ratio ($S/N \gtrsim10$ per pixel) using long-slit spectroscopy with the VLT/X-shooter or Gemini-N/GMOS (resulting in $V$-band magnitudes in the range 18.4--21.4).\footnote{This brightness requirement may introduce a mild selection bias toward intrinsically brighter or lower-redshift CL-AGNs, relative to the full SDSS-V CL-AGN sample.} Taking into account both the selection constraints described above and practical limitations such as sky accessibility and allocated telescope time, we were ultimately able to observe 23 dimming CL-AGNs.
-Our CL-AGNs cover a redshift range of $z=\,$0.09--0.6, and show extreme flux variability ($\gtrsim1\,\rm{mag}$) in at least one broad emission line on observed timescales of 4--21 years.
-The left panel of Figure \ref{fig:sample_dr16} shows the distribution of the \Z\ sample of CL-AGNs on the luminosity-redshift plane, along with the subsample observed as part of the current work, where the bolometric luminosity (\Lbol) is that of the bright, legacy SDSS state.
+For our dimming CL-AGN subsample selection, we required that objects exhibit broad-line emission in an earlier, AGN-dominated ``bright'' spectrum from legacy SDSS data \cite[DR16;][]{Ahumada20_DR16, Lyke20_DR16Q}, and later show a host-dominated ``dim'' spectrum as captured by SDSS-V (BOSS pipeline v6.2.1; \citealt{Bolton12, Dawson13}; S. Morrison et al. in preparation), in which the AGN emission has faded and the object was identified as a CL-AGN (see \Z\ for details of the identification and selection procedure).
+The dim-state spectrum had to be bright enough for spectroscopy with a sufficiently high signal-to-noise ratio ($S/N \gtrsim10$ per pixel) using long-slit spectroscopy with the VLT/X-shooter or Gemini-N/GMOS (resulting in $V$-band magnitudes in the range of 18.4--21.4).\footnote{This brightness requirement may introduce a mild selection bias toward intrinsically brighter or lower-redshift CL-AGNs, relative to the full SDSS-V CL-AGN sample.} Taking into account both the selection constraints described above and practical limitations such as sky accessibility and allocated telescope time, we were ultimately able to observe 23 dimming CL-AGNs.
+Our CL-AGNs cover a redshift range of $z=\,$0.09--0.6, and show extreme flux variability ($\gtrsim1\,\rm{mag}$) in at least one broad emission line on observed timescales of 4--21\,yr.
+The left panel of Figure \ref{fig:sample_dr16} shows the distribution of the \Z\ sample of CL-AGNs on the luminosity--redshift plane, along with the subsample observed as part of the current work, where the bolometric luminosity (\Lbol) is that of the bright, legacy SDSS state.
+Kolmogorov--Smirnov (KS) tests comparing the luminosity and \mbh\ distributions of our observed subsample with the full \Z\ CL-AGN sample find no statistically significant differences, indicating that our targets are representative of the parent population (see Figure~\ref{fig:sample_dr16} for details on the \Lbol\ and \mbh\ estimates).
 The properties of our sources are tabulated in Table \ref{tab:obs}.